 - 1 This paper outlines best practices to be followed by market participants, unless otherwise negotiated between Parties. - 2 All trades should have a Unique Trade Identifier (UTI) which is generated, communicated and then matched. - 3 If a trade requires a Unique Swap Identifier (USI), this should be used as the UTI. - 4 UTI generation, communication and matching should occur at the earliest possible point in the trade flow.
-The list below is ordered in preference: - Centrally executed trades reference is generated and communicated at the point of execution on a platform that can generate a UTI and ensure its uniqueness. - Up-front affirmed reference is generated and communicated at the point of submission. - Back-end confirmation matched (post-trade) reference is generated at submission and communicated at point of matching. - Paper trades unless otherwise communicated, a reference is generated by individual firms who share via paper and update their reporting to reference the UTI for the trade once agreed by counterparties. - To communicate the UTI, if electronic means are available, Parties should communicate the UTI using the affirmation or matching platform.
+The list below is ordered in preference: - Centrally executed trades reference is generated and communicated at the point of execution on a platform that can generate a UTI and ensure its uniqueness. - Up-front affirmed reference is generated and communicated at the point of submission. - Back-end confirmation matched (post-trade) reference is generated at submission and communicated at point of matching. - Paper trades unless otherwise communicated, a reference is generated by individual firms who share via paper and update their reporting to reference the UTI for the trade once agreed by counterparties. - 5 In general for Prime Brokerage, the ED is the UTI generator for the ED/PB leg, while the PB is the UTI generator for the Client/PB leg. - 6 To communicate the UTI, if electronic means are available, Parties should communicate the UTI using the affirmation or matching platform.
 If no electronic means are available, then Parties should first look to communicate the UTI through trade recap via email or voice, and if this is not possible, then through intraday or EOD reconciliation reporting.
 Otherwise, communicate via exchange of the paper confirm, if applicable.
+In instances where there is an electronic trade affirmation process (email, xls, csv, etc), Parties should agree the UTI electronically as part of this trade affirmation process.
+For the avoidance of doubt, the best practice of affirming the UTI and UTI Generating Party via this affirmation process does not replace the need to exchange the UTI on the confirmation.

-- 6 If Parties do not have a UTI at time of reporting, they should report using their own trade reference until a UTI is agreed, at which time they update and report with the agreed, final UTI. - Determination of who defines the UTI for paper trades should follow existing industry best practices for that asset class.
+- 7 If Parties do not have a UTI at time of reporting, they should report using their own trade reference until a UTI is agreed, at which time they update and report with the agreed, final UTI. - 8 Determination of who defines the UTI for paper trades should follow existing industry best practices for that asset class.
 Below are some examples; further detail for each asset class is available in Appendix 6.3 "Determination of the UTI Generating Party."
-For trades where the UTI Generating Party (GP) is unclear, the Parties can agree bilaterally on who will be the UTI GP. - FX "Our ref / Your ref" protocol. - Credit Where floating rate payer (seller) can be identified then float rate payer will determine UTI. - Rates For a Fix-Float IRS the payer of fixed will determine UTI. - Equities Seller of performance on any product in the taxonomy will determine UTI. - 8 In respect of reporting obligations, the illustrating cases given show both Parties as Principal to the trade (and are therefore subject to reporting).
+For trades where the UTI Generating Party (GP) is unclear, the Parties can agree bilaterally on who will be the UTI GP. - FX For Options, the UTI Generating Party is the seller of the option. - Credit Where floating rate payer (seller) can be identified then float rate payer will determine UTI. - Rates For a Fix-Float IRS the payer of fixed will determine UTI. - Equities Seller of performance on any product in the taxonomy will determine UTI. - 9 In respect of reporting obligations, the illustrating cases given show both Parties as Principal to the trade (and are therefore subject to reporting).